Effective Drug Crimes Lawyer Counseling Torrance & South Bay Residents

 Drug Possession Crimes in California

 Possession crimes for drugs are classified as either infractions, misdemeanors or felonies.
 Infractions are the least serious, and felonies carry the heaviest sentences.
-Unless an offense is considered a “wobbler,” or one that could be charged as either a misdemeanor or a felony, punishments for drug possession will fall into the designated categories.
+Unless an offense is considered a “wobbler,” or one that could be charged with either a misdemeanor or a felony, punishments for drug possession will fall into the designated categories.

 Possession of any of the Schedule type drugs mentioned above is punishable by fines and up to one year in county jail.
 Thanks to the passing of Proposition 47 in 2014, these penalties now have less of a bite than they did previously.
 Even so, if you’ve been charged with possession of any one of these drugs, you should contact a knowledgeable criminal defense attorney for your case.